microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 * Azure Storage - The target storage account where data will be persisted.
 * Azure Databricks - Host presidio to anonymize the data.

-Additionaly you should already have an instance of Azure Data Factory which host and orchestrate the transformation pipeline and a storage account which holds the source files.
+Additionaly you should already have an instance of Azure Data Factory which hosts and orchestrates the transformation pipeline and a storage account which holds the source files.

 ## About this Solution Template